oracle/oracle-database-operator/docs/ordsservices/examples/sidb_container.md

-# OrdsSrvs Controller: Containerised Single Instance Database using the OraOperator
+# OrdsSrvs Controller: Containerized Single Instance Database using the OraOperator

-This example walks through using the **ORDSSRVS Controller** with a Containerised Oracle Database created by the **SIDB Controller** in the same Kubernetes Cluster.
+This example walks through using the **OrdsSrvs Controller** with a Containerized Oracle Database created by the **SIDB Controller** in the same Kubernetes Cluster.

-Before testing this example, please verify the prerequisites : [ORDSSRVS prerequisites](../README.md#prerequisites)
+Before testing this example, please verify the prerequisites : [OrdsSrvs prerequisites](../README.md#prerequisites)

-### Deploy a Containerised Oracle Database
+### Deploy a Containerized Oracle Database

 Refer to Single Instance Database (SIDB) [README](https://github.com/oracle/oracle-database-operator/blob/main/docs/sidb/README.md) for details.